nialna/minimal-mistakes/_posts/2014-03-13-very-experimental-unity-game.md

 It was made very quickly (a day or so) and we spent time on getting funny graphics.
 We were also experimenting with procedural meshes (which is the initial reason for this gameplay)

 You can play either with gamepad (A to place dots, X to use them) or keyboard (Space to place dots, Alt to use).

+(The game used to have a feature to upload scores and other things but this isn't hosted anymore).